From Fragments to Facts: A Curriculum-Driven DPO Approach for Generating Hindi News Veracity Explanations: Introduction

 \end{itemize}

-\textbf{Research Motivation:} The growing spread of misinformation in underrepresented languages like Hindi underscores the urgent need for scalable, automated systems that can assess veracity and generate reliable, human-like explanations.
-Unlike high-resource languages, Hindi suffers from a lack of robust fact-checking tools, and existing LLMs often fall short of maintaining coherence, factual accuracy, and human alignment for veracity explanations.
+\textbf{Research Motivation:} The rapid spread of misinformation in languages like Hindi highlights the need for scalable systems that assess veracity and generate reliable, human-like explanations.
+Unlike high-resource languages, Hindi lacks robust fact-checking tools, and existing LLMs often struggle with coherence, factual accuracy, and human alignment, motivating the need for novel frameworks that ensure trustworthy explanations.